-There are several broad categories within a purchasing or supply chain workforce.
+There are several broad categories within a supply chain workforce.
 Once you have secured a role in one area, there is plenty of scope for variety in your work depending on your skill-set and aptitude.
 The sector is big enough for moves within a company to be effective career changes too, ensuring you are always enjoying your work.

 Areas you may find attractive are:

 Management(supply chain director, supply chain manager, facilities manager) Supply chain information systems(logistics analyst, process engineer, supply chain analyst, supply chain systems manager) Warehousing(warehouse operations manager, warehouse operative) Transportation(transportation manager, fleet manager) Inventory(inventory specialist, vendor-managed inventory/replenishment specialist) Materials and procurement(materials scheduler, materials analyst/manager, production analyst/manager, procurement analyst/purchasing manager) Sales and customer service(director of client management/engagement manager, account manager/sales representative, account specialist/customer service, customer service manager)

 With so many areas to choose from, you can easily apply yourself and progress from junior roles to assistant manager to management roles.
 Beyond Purchasing/Procurement Manager positions you can keep going and be promoted to Chief Operations Manager, Business Manager or even CEO.

 Of course, your career requires continued learning, networking, qualifications, and being ready to take advantage of opportunities as they arrive or as you create them.
 If a change of lifestyle appeals, you could become a supply chain consultant, working with different clients to identify problems and opportunities, and implement solutions.